JianLoong/famous-people/README.md

-# Famous People API
+# Famous People
-Famous people API obtained via crowd sourcing.

-Currently this project is still in its infant stages.
+Famous People is a simple and easy to use read only REST API.

 # Motivations

 The objective of this project is to create a crowd sourced API where people can query information about a person.
+Information can also be entered easily and the information can then be queried.

 # Flow

-Whenever a user contributes data via the front page, it will send a PR to this repository.
-This is done via the staticman bot.
+Whenever a user contributes data via the front page done via the contribute page, it will send a PR to this repository.
+This is all automated.

 When this PR is merged, it will re-create the needed pages which are statically generated for the REST API to work.